lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Note:  In practice, a new trusted CA may have a slightly different subject DN, e.g., indicating a generation identifier like the year of issuance or a version number, for instance in an OU element.
-How to bridge trust to a new CA certificate in a CA DN change or a cross-certificate scenario is out of scope for this document.
+How to bridge trust to a newly trusted CA certificate in a CA DN change or a cross-certificate scenario is out of scope for this document.

 ### CA Operator Actions